Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Introduction

-\begin{itemize} \item Semantic triangulation, a theory-grounded hallucination detection framework that enhances confidence of LLM-generated code by verifying cross-task solution consistency. \item Practical instances of triangulation, with their design rigorously proven in Lean. \item Evaluation on LiveCodeBench and CodeElo showing that triangulation outperforms previous consensus methods in correct selection and abstention decisions on instances with low probability of correct solutions, and when the task permits multiple non-equivalent solutions. \end{itemize}
+In summary, the paper makes the following contributions: \begin{itemize} \item Semantic triangulation, a theory-grounded hallucination detection framework that enhances confidence of LLM-generated code by checking cross-task solution consistency. \item Practical instances of triangulation, with their design rigorously proven in Lean. \item Evaluation on LiveCodeBench and CodeElo showing that triangulation outperforms previous methods in correct code selection decisions on instances with low probability of correct solutions, and when the task permits multiple non-equivalent solutions. \end{itemize}

-All code, data, and mechanized proofs are available at \url{http://github.com/msv-lab/just-tri-it/}.
+All code, data, and mechanized proofs are available at \url{https://github.com/msv-lab/just-tri-it}.